 Around 42 thousand employees changed position, their place of work or joined a new Company within the Group.
-There were around 7,800 promotions in the stores, Distribution Centres and head offices.
+There were around 7,800 promotions in the stores, the distribution centres and the head offices.
 At the end of 2015, the Group had 30 employees who were on international assignments.